France: A Powerhouse in the Global Dairy Industry

 • The World Dairy Summit in Paris highlighted sustainable dairy practices.

-• Bluetongue and EHD outbreaks challenged Northern French dairy operations.
+• Challenges such as Bluetongue and EHD outbreaks affected Northern French dairy operations.

 • FNSEA organized protests concerning EU-Mercosur trade talks.